mmelvin0581/fishingdotlife/blog/cupcake-ipsum.md

 \[TODO: insert dauphin island images here\]

     Our ride out was awesome.
 I'd guess that it was about an hours worth of dual 300 Evinrudes pushing a 24 footer, you do that math.
 We were over a wreck in about 75 feet of water, the four of us using Penn Squall 30's with knocker rigs.
 I didn't know by looking, at least not then, but we were using knocker rigs with what looked like a 6 oz egg weight and a 4/0 or 5/0 circle hook.
 I have no idea what weight class the rod was, nor did I know the test of the mono that the reel was spooled with.
 If I had to guess, I'd guess it was a 6ft 50-80lb class rod with 50lb test.
 For bait we were using thawed pogies hooked through the eye.
 We let the bait drop for a ten second count and hung on.
 It was instant action!
 My son, with the help of the deckhand, and I caught a limit and the fishing fever.

+### The splurge

+### Right gear, no fish...

+### Time to make a plan

+### That's a lot of plans

+## Why should you read my blogs and watch my videos?

+* learn along with me
+* gear reviews
+* entertaining

+## Where do I want Fishing.Life to go?

+* I’m happy just doing this
+* I want to catch more fish
+* I want to start/grow my social media following
+* I want to start a fishing charter
+* I want fulfillment and peace

+## Conclusion

+* come on the journey
+* remember why I started
+* remind readers why they want to read
+* envision where we want to go